-Internship requires 1,040 hours of clinical music therapy services under the supervision of a board certified music therapist, completed at a facility approved by the American Music Therapy Association, Inc. Prerequisites: Completion of all courses required for the Bachelor of Music Therapy degree or all courses required for the Certificate in Music Therapy, depending on program in which enrolled, and proficiency in piano, voice, guitar and nonsymphonic instruments.
-Minimum grade point average of 2.5 in core music therapy courses.
-Prerequisites: MUTH 401, MUTH 340, MUTH 350, MUTH 440 and MUTH 450.
+Internship requires a minimum of 900 hours of clinical music therapy services under the supervision of a board certified music therapist, completed at a facility approved by the American Music Therapy Association, Inc. Completion of all courses required for the Bachelor of Music Therapy degree, demonstrated proficiency in piano, voice, guitar and nonsymphonic instruments, and minimum grade point average of 2.5 in core music therapy courses.
+Required Prerequisites: MUTH 401, MUTH 340, MUTH 350, MUTH 440 and MUTH 450.
 Twelve credits.